 Putting everything in written form creates a very subtle form of accountability.
 If we think about doing something, without putting it in written form, then you’re just daydreaming.
 It’s ok.
 You don’t have any responsibility.
 But if you’re writing it down, assign a due date and a priority to it (at least that) then your brain will start to feel accountable.
 You may end up doing that or not, but as long as you have it written, you committed to it somehow.

-5. If A Task Requires More Than One Verb To Be Described, You Have Two Tasks
+5. If A Task Requires More Than One Verb To Be Described, You Have More Than One Task

 One of the simplest, yet easiest to trespass rules from the decalogue: just use a single verb in the task description.
-If you use more than one, then you have two tasks.
+If you use more than one, then you have more than one task.
 And what is the problem, you asked?
 Well, the problem is that, way more often than you think, you can only do one part of the task, with the second one left suspended.
 Hence, the task will remain in a limbo: you started to work at it, but you don’t know when you’ll finish.